ibm-cloud-docs/Cloudant/api/cloudant_query.md

 The selector syntax has two core types of operators:

--	Combination operators.
+-	Combination operators
--	Condition operators.
+-	Condition operators

 In general,
 combination operators are applied at the topmost level of selection.